 Today we’re making some chicken Lazone which is a quick and easy answer for busy weeknight dinners when you feel like having something creamy and filling with minimal fuss and ingredients.

 The chicken tenders are generously seasoned with a simple spice rub made from salt, chili powder, garlic powder and onion powder then simmered in butter and heavy cream.
 There’s a great deal of flavor in the spice mix which is balanced out by the creamy simplicity of the sauce.
 The cream sauce tastes great on its own but could also be customized and built on for even more flavor.

 I paired my chicken with spaghetti to soak up all the delicious sauce.
 Just like sloppy Joe tater tot casserole and creamy beef and shells, this meal is bound to be a kid favorite.
 For more creamy pasta recipes, try some creamy sausage pasta, creamy sun-dried tomato and spinach pasta, or this creamy salmon pasta with spinach.

 Chicken Lazone is a recipe invented by Chef Lazone Randolph from New Orleans with seasoned and seared chicken smothered in a cream sauce.
 While it has fancy white tablecloth origins, the recipe is a simple one with basic pantry ingredients.
 There are a few variations out there but they don’t stay too far from the original.
 My version adds more heavy cream to make more sauce to go pour over your pasta or mashed potatoes.

 CHICKEN LAZONE RECIPE TIPS

-Salt: I like to use coarse sea salt because it’s more forgiving than your average table salt and I can be generous with the amount of seasoning.
+- Salt – I like to use coarse sea salt because it’s more forgiving than regular table salt and you can be generous with the amount of seasoning used.

 MORE CREAMY CHICKEN RECIPES TO TRY